HajarahM/facebook-marketplaces-recommendation-ranking-system/README.md

 The class for this torch.utils.data.dataset dataset is named 'ProductsDataset' and follows the following steps
     1. Verify that the 'clean_images' folder exists, if not it throws an error
     2. Otherwise, if the 'clean_images' folder exists, then program continues to load the 'cleaned_images' csv as a pandas dataframe ('self.products)
-    3.From the products dataframe, the colomns for 'main_category' and 'descriptions' are defined as 'self.labels' and self.descriptions' respectively.
+    3. From the products dataframe, the colomns for 'main_category' and 'descriptions' are defined as 'self.labels' and self.descriptions' respectively.
 And number of classes is obtained by getting the length of 'self.labels'.
     4. The source to be used for naming the files is also defined from 'image_id' colomn as self.files.
     5. To assign a label to each category, I used an encoder as shown in the code below and also defined the respective decoder that will be used to display the description of the predicted category.
     6. I then used image transformations to resize, center, crop, turn to Tensor and normalize with specified mean and standard deviation for both RGB and grey images.